StockNews.com Initiates Coverage on Universal Security Instruments (NYSE:UUU)

-StockNews.com began coverage on shares of Universal Security Instruments (NYSE:UUU – Get Free Report) in a note issued to investors on Friday.
+Stock analysts at StockNews.com initiated coverage on shares of Universal Security Instruments (NYSE:UUU – Get Free Report) in a note issued to investors on Wednesday.
 The firm set a “hold” rating on the stock.

 Universal Security Instruments Price Performance